-The Yadav in Nepal are in every way related with the Yadav in the Northern states, Uttar Pradesh and Bihar, in India.
+The Yadav in Nepal are in every way related with the Yadav in the northern states, Uttar Pradesh and Bihar, in India.

-Before the Yadav were called Ahir.
+Previously the Yadav were called Ahir.
 The name Ahir is derived from 'Abhira' which is a immigrant tribe found in the inscriptions and Hindu sacred books.
 The Abhira appear to have been one of the immigrant tribes from Central Asia.
 They are spoken of as robbers and foreigners.
-They claim connection to god Krishna since he was a herdsman.
+They claim connection to the god Krishna since he was a herdsman.
 In Nepal all Yadav will be called Yadav these days.

 They are living almost all over South-Nepal.
 The highest concentration is in the provinces Janakpur, Sagarmatha, Narayani and Lumbini.

-In India the Yadav have many language groups but in Nepal you can reach almost all of them by using 3 languages only.
-(Nepali, Maithili and Bhojpuri)
+In India the Yadav have many language groups but in Nepal you can reach almost all of them by using 3 languages only (Nepali, Maithili and Bhojpuri).

 The Yadav live in joint families.
 Most of them are vegetarian but many start eating fish, mutton, chicken and sometimes pork, but not beef.
 Child labor is common among them.